alexeyev/awesome-azeri-nlp/README.md

 A curated list of awesome Azerbaijani language processing software, models and datasets.
 Inspired by [awesome-ML](https://github.com/josephmisiti/awesome-machine-learning).

+The main focus is on open source tools and research papers with code.

 If you want to contribute to this list (please do), send me a pull request.
 Also, a listed repository should be tagged as deprecated if: